discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 This guide is a work in progress and we will be continually improving it with your feedback.

-For more assistance on configuring and running your Discourse forum, see [the support category](http://meta.discourse.org/category/support) or [the hosting category](http://meta.discourse.org/category/hosting) on meta.discourse.org.
+For more assistance on configuring and running your Discourse forum, see [the support category](http://meta.discourse.org/category/support) or [the hosting category](http://meta.discourse.org/category/hosting) on [meta.discourse.org](http://meta.discourse.org).

-[us]: /admin/site_settings/category/users